 Complete with pretty gardens and several museums, you can’t go wrong by dedicating a couple of hours to exploring the pretty French commune.
 A trip to Senlis can easily be combined with a visit to nearby Compiegne, a town that has a stunning town hall and its own Château.

 Time & Distance from Paris: By car, it takes just under an hour to reach Senlis.
 Truth be told, you’ll want a vehicle to reach this tiny town as public transport requires at least a couple of changes, and it’s also worth combining a road trip to Senlis with a visit to nearby Compiegne.

 The best-known day trip from Paris, Versailles, is located just a short train ride away from the French capital.
 Once there, visitors can expect to find the ornate palace of the sun king, as well as several smaller palaces known as the ‘Grand Trianon’ and the ‘Petit Trianon’.

 Within the grounds of Versailles, the Hameau de la Reine is the hamlet where Marie Antoinette would go to play dress up, while it’s even possible to rent a boat on the expansive waterways throughout the Palace grounds during the summer months.
 Elsewhere in the town, there’s plenty of other wonderful French attractions, including traditional weekly markets and several museums.

-Time & Distance from Paris: The easiest way to reach Versailles as a Paris day trip is by RER C. Just forty minutes away from the city centre on the train, you’ll want to take the train from Gare d’Austerlitz to Gare de Versailles Chantiers.
+Time & Distance from Paris: The easiest way to reach Versailles as a Paris day trip is by RER C. Truth be told, Versailles is the easiest day trip from Paris by train.
+Just forty minutes away from the city centre on the train, you’ll want to take the train from Gare d’Austerlitz to Gare de Versailles Chantiers.
 In order to skip the line and save time, purchase your Versailles Palace ticket in advance here.

 Read more: An alternative guide to Versailles town.